hartmaj2/plat-arch-solids-coloring/Notes/diary.md

 - got idea: instead of computing chromatic polynomial of `snub cube`
   - try to calculate # of proper n colorings up to the # of vertices and then interpolate a polynomial
   - first I can experiment if the same procedure would work on `rhombicuboctahedron`

+- mentioned Brook's theorem in the thesis and added reference to magic labeling definitions